pubudu538/demos/S16-Consul_Service_Discovery_on_Docker_Compose/README.md

 ### Configure Consul with Choreo Connect for Service Discovery

 - Add the following configurations in the adapter config.toml.
-Also add the certs to the adapter.

 ```
 [adapter.consul]